-Placements for community visits will be facilitated by the university for groups of students (approx 10 days, mostly intermittent days in semester one).
-For example, Child care, Early Parenting Centre.
+Placements for community visits will be facilitated by the university for groups of students (approx 5 days, mostly intermittent days in semester one).

-You will generally be able to nominate a preferred placement from a range of dates, but this does depend on the availability of placements which may sometimes be limited.
-Community placements include visits / observations at Childcare, Breastfeeding Support, Sleep and Settling Support, the Enhanced MCH service and MCH Line.
+You will generally be able to nominate a preferred placement from a range of dates, but this does depend on the availability of placements.
+Community placements include visits / observations at Childcare, Early Parenting Centres, Breastfeeding Support, Sleep and Settling Support, the Enhanced MCH service and MCH Line.
 You may be required to travel to some placements.